“Through art, the relics of history, and the detritus of nature, we may glimpse the tapestry of the Grand Design —

 —Susan Malmstrom, Chief Curator

-Please note that the entirety of The Repository of Wonders is the copyrighted work of Susan Malmstrom and Elizabeth Kenneday.
+Please note that the entirety of The Repository of Wonders is the copyrighted work of Susan Malmstrom, Wanda Waterman, and Elizabeth Kenneday.
 We are often imitated; never equaled.